MarcScott/7-CS-JS/README.md

 Depending on lesson length, student ability and time spent outside of lessons, I have found that each activity takes the students between 1 and 2 hours to complete.

 ###[DfE Computing Curriculum mapping]((https://www.gov.uk/government/publications/national-curriculum-in-england-computing-programmes-of-study)
+* design, use and evaluate computational abstractions that model the state and behaviour of real-world problems and physical systems
+* use two or more programming languages, at least one of which is textual, to solve a variety of computational problems; make appropriate use of data structures [for example, lists, tables or arrays]; design and develop modular programs that use procedures or functions

 ###[CaS Progression Pathways mapping](http://community.computingatschool.org.uk/resources/1692)
+* Understands the difference between, and appropriately uses if and if, then and else statements.
+Uses a variable and relational operators within a loop to govern termination.
+Designs, writes and debugs modular programs using procedures.
+Knows that a procedure can be used to hide the detail with sub-solution (procedural abstraction).

 ###Lessons - Student resources